Binibining Pilipinas 2018

-Binibining Pilipinas 2018 was the 55th edition of Binibining Pilipinas.
-It took place at the Smart Araneta Coliseum in Quezon City, Metro Manila, Philippines on March 18, 2018.
+Binibining Pilipinas 2018 was the 55th edition of the Binibining Pilipinas pageant, held at the Smart Araneta Coliseum in Quezon City, Metro Manila, Philippines, on March 18, 2018.

 At the end of the event, Rachel Peters crowned Catriona Gray as Miss Universe Philippines 2018, Maria Angelica de Leon crowned Ahtisa Manalo as Binibining Pilipinas International 2018, Chanel Olive Thomas crowned Jehza Huelar as Binibining Pilipinas Supranational 2018, Elizabeth Clenci crowned Eva Patalinjug as Binibining Pilipinas Grand International 2018, Katarina Rodriguez crowned Karen Gallman as Binibining Pilipinas Intercontinental 2018, and Nelda Ibe crowned Michele Gumabao as Binibining Pilipinas Globe 2018.
 Vickie Rushton was named 1st Runner-Up and Samantha Bernardo was named 2nd Runner-Up.

 This pageant marks the emerald edition of the Binibining Pilipinas pageant.
 To mark the occasion, new crowns were designed for the incoming titleholders, and, for the first time, crowns were also awarded to the first and second runners-up.